-And so, the extent of any man's knowledge concerning the character and glory of God depends upon the diligence and the faithfulness of the individual:

-Until, like Enoch, the brother of Jared, and Moses, they shall obtain faith in God, and power with him to behold him face to face.
-We have now clearly set forth how it is, and how it was, that God became an object of faith for rational beings; and also, upon what foundation the testimony was based which excited the inquiry and diligent search of the ancient saints to seek after and obtain a knowledge of the glory of God; and we have seen that it was human testimony, and human testimony only, that excited this inquiry, in the first instance, in their minds.
-It was the credence they gave to the testimony of their fathers, this testimony having aroused their minds to inquire after the knowledge of God; the inquiry frequently terminated, indeed always terminated when rightly pursued, in the most glorious discoveries and eternal certainty.
-(Lectures on Faith 2:55-56)
+Okay, verse 55 of the Second Lecture, "...the extent of their knowledge respecting his character and glory will depend upon their diligence and faithfulness in seeking after him..."
+[And so the extent of any man's knowledge concerning the character in glory of God depends upon the diligence of the faithfulness of the individual until] "... like Enoch, the brother of Jared, and Moses, they shall obtain faith in God, and power with him to behold him face to face."
+[Verse 56:] "We have now clearly set forth how it is, and how it was, that God became an object of faith for rational beings; and also, upon what foundation the testimony was based which excited the inquiry and diligent search of the ancient saints to seek after and obtain a knowledge of the glory of God; and we have seen that it was human testimony, and human testimony only, that excited this inquiry, in the first instance, in their minds.
+It was the credence they gave to the testimony of their fathers, this testimony having aroused their minds to inquire after the knowledge of God; the inquiry frequently terminated, indeed always terminated when rightly pursued, in the most glorious discoveries and eternal certainty."